kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Change the spi cart to a row of spi slots so i can then insert the rtc or sd card on its own
 * TODO Include exposure of the shift reg latached data bus to multiple pin headers for other devices/uses.

 * TODO Set up led on last vid pin. add to keyboard firmware a check for config bit set to enable disable.
 See firmware_buzz.asm + lcd 4x40.
 Coded and working with a test led.
-Need circuit added to schem
+Need circuit added to schem.
+Pin is VIDDO

 * DONE Added support for 595 shift reg on any port.
 * DONE Add op-amp circuit to SPISound and allow for selection at wire time.
 Moving SPISound to on board via direct bus use